Jim Ratcliffe's Ineos declares interest in buying Man Utd

 A statement from United in November said the board will "consider all strategic alternatives, including new investment into the club, a sale, or other transactions involving the company".

-United haven't won the Premier League since 2013 and their last major trophy came six years ago.
+United have not won the Premier League since 2013 and their last major trophy came six years ago.

 After a dismal sixth-place finish in the Premier League last season, United have been revitalised by boss Erik ten Hag and sit fourth in the table after beating arch rivals Manchester City 2-1 on Saturday.